kiwicopple/paul.copplest.one/docs/blog/how-devtools-die.md

 #### Stage 5: Point of no return

 It's too late.
-Ironically the Point of No Return is the same time the Revenue starts slowing down
+Ironically the Point of No Return is the same time that the revenue started slowing down

 ![Point of no return](/img/devtools-5.png)

 The revenue growth doesn't _stop_ per se, it just doesn't grow as fast.
-The potential outcome of your company is no longer the total market - it's simply the scraps of whatever new developer tool is better serving the customers you lost (unless you [try](https://news.adobe.com/news/news-details/2022/Adobe-to-Acquire-Figma/default.aspx) to [buy](https://techcrunch.com/2021/03/04/making-sense-of-the-6-5b-okta-auth0-deal/) them).
+The potential outcome of the company is no longer the total market - it's simply the scraps of whatever new developer tool is better serving the customers you lost (unless you [try](https://news.adobe.com/news/news-details/2022/Adobe-to-Acquire-Figma/default.aspx) to [buy](https://techcrunch.com/2021/03/04/making-sense-of-the-6-5b-okta-auth0-deal/) them).

 # Protect the channel